Pre-year

 Finnish (Foreign language)

-These courses are compulsory for those students who want to include Finnish B in their IB Diploma studies.
-All learners of Finnish are welcome to attend.
+The first three courses are compulsory for those students who want to include Finnish B in their IB Diploma studies.
+PreSU8 course is a beginners' course for all learners of Finnish.

 French